cda-tum/mnt-opdom-explorer/README.md

 ### 📜 **Workflow Overview**

 1. **📂 Load SQD File:**
    Begin by loading an SiDB gate as an SQD file.
 Extensive gate libraries are available in the open-source project [_fiction_](https://github.com/cda-tum/fiction/tree/main/experiments/sidb_gate_libraries).
 Alternatively, you can use gates designed in tools like [_SiQAD_](https://github.com/siqad/siqad).
 It is crucial to ensure that the input and output cells are correctly specified in the SQD file.
+To be precise, `<type>input</type>` for input cells and `<type>output</type>` for output cells must be present in the SQD file directly below the `<latcoord n="..." m="..." l="..."/>` tag of the respective SiDBs.

 2. **⚙️ Configure the Operational Domain Simulation:**
    The _Operational Domain Explorer_ offers a wide range of parameters and settings to simulate operational domains for various scenarios.
 This step is divided into three sections: _Physical Simulation_, _Gate Function_, and _Operational Domain_.

    - **Physical Simulation**: Select a simulation engine.
 Currently, [_ExGS_](https://fiction.readthedocs.io/en/latest/algorithms/sidb_simulation.html#exhaustive-ground-state-simulation), [_QuickSim_](https://fiction.readthedocs.io/en/latest/algorithms/sidb_simulation.html#exhaustive-ground-state-simulation), and [_QuickExact_](https://fiction.readthedocs.io/en/latest/algorithms/sidb_simulation.html#exhaustive-ground-state-simulation) are available, with faster simulators in development.
-   - **Gate Function**: Specify the Boolean function the gate is designed to implement.
+   - **Gate Function**: Specify the Boolean function the gate is intended to implement.
 Supported functions include AND, OR, NAND, NOR, XOR, and XNOR, with more to be added soon.
    - **Operational Domain**: Define how the operational domain is simulated.
-Choose from Grid Search, Random Sampling, Flood Fill, or Contour Tracing algorithms.
+Choose from _Grid Search_, _Random Sampling_, _Flood Fill_, or _Contour Tracing_ algorithms.
 Additionally, set the dimensions, range, and resolution of the operational domain.
 You can also configure whether to tolerate or reject kinks in the operational domain.

+   Users can hover over the help icons to get more information.

 3. **▶️ Run the Operational Domain Simulation:**
    Once the settings are configured, start the operational domain simulation.
-Note that simulation time can vary, taking several minutes for high resolution.
-After simulation is finished, the settings widget is replaced with a visual representation of the operational domain.
+Note that simulation time can vary depending on the simulation engine, reconstruction algorithm, resolution, etc. High-effort simulation may take several minutes, whereas lower resolutions can be explored almost instantaneously.
+After the simulation is finished, the settings widget is replaced with a visual representation of the operational domain.

 4. **🔍 Analyze the Results:**
-   Analyze the operational domain to gain insights into charge distribution at any parameter point and understand why the gate is operational or not.
-Use the slider below the layout plot to explore charge distributions for different input patterns.
-Keep in mind: if the gate is non-operational for any input pattern, it is considered non-operational overall.
+   Analyze the operational domain by clicking the plot to gain insights into charge distribution at any parameter point and understand why the gate is operational or not.
+Blue, gray, and red represent negatively, neutrally, and positively charged SiDBs, respectively.
+Use the slider below the layout plot to explore the charge distribution for different input patterns.
+Note that if the gate is inoperable for any input pattern, it is considered inoperable overall.
+To aid in the analysis, the output binary-dot logic (BDL) pair is framed with a green or red rectangle to represent operational or non-operational behavior, respectively.
+In addition, if the gate is non-operational due to the presence of kinks, a red `⚡` symbol is displayed.

 ## 🤝 **Contributing**